DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection

 We model the quantum processor as a weighted undirected graph $G = (V, E, w)$.
 Vertices $V$ represent physical qubits, edges $E$ represent couplers that enable two-qubit gates, and the weight function $w: E \rightarrow \mathbb{R}^+$ encodes gate quality.

 We define edge weights as the inverse of gate error rates:

 where $\epsilon_{ij}$ is the two-qubit gate error rate for the coupler between qubits $i$ and $j$, and $\epsilon_0 = 10^{-6}$ is a small regularisation constant to avoid numerical instability.
-Here, $\epsilon_{ij}$ can be instantiated as the \emph{RB-derived average two-qubit gate infidelity} reported by the backend calibration interface.
-We note that community detection depends only on relative edge weights; any monotonic transformation of gate error rates yields equivalent partitions.
-This inverse relationship ensures that high-fidelity gates receive high weights: a coupler with 0.5\% error receives weight approximately 200, while one with 1\% error receives weight approximately 100.
-The ratio of weights equals the inverse ratio of error rates, so a coupler twice as reliable has twice the weight.
+Here, $\epsilon_{ij}$ can be instantiated as the \emph{RB-derived average two-qubit gate infidelity} reported by the backend calibration interface\footnote{The formulation can be naturally extended to incorporate directional gate asymmetry (where $\epsilon_{i\rightarrow j} \neq \epsilon_{j\rightarrow i}$) and crosstalk penalties when such calibration data is available.}.
+This inverse relationship ensures that high-fidelity gates receive high weights.
+As community detection depends only on relative edge weights, any monotonic transformation of gate error rates yields equivalent partitions.

 This weighting scheme has a natural interpretation in terms of circuit fidelity.
-For a circuit using $k$ two-qubit gates, the overall success probability is approximately $\prod_{i=1}^{k}(1-\epsilon_i) \approx e^{-\sum_i \epsilon_i}$ for small error rates, although two-qubit errors are not strictly independent Bernoulli events~\cite{Sarovar2020detectingcrosstalk}.Total minimising mistake is equivalent to minimising $\sum_i \epsilon_i$, which our weighting encourages by favouring high-weight (low-error) edges.
+For a circuit using $k$ two-qubit gates, the overall success probability is approximately $\prod_{i=1}^{k}(1-\epsilon_i) \approx e^{-\sum_i \epsilon_i}$ for small error rates, although two-qubit errors are not strictly independent Bernoulli events\cite{Sarovar2020detectingcrosstalk}.
+Minimising the total error contribution is equivalent to minimising $\sum_i \epsilon_i$, which our weighting encourages by favouring high-weight (low-error) edges.